rubenmoor/projectzero/InputBindLambda.md

 # Use a closure to bind actions to the Input Component

+EDIT: There is a simpler alternative to using closures, which makes [use of non-type template parameters](BindInputToTemplatedFunction.md).
+The closure solution is more flexible, but very likely not neceesary.

 This is from [a comment of Neverender in the official forums](https://forums.unrealengine.com/t/can-i-use-bindaction-with-lambda/353633).

 Closures in C++ are great.